KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 Or, you could make your asset chain suitable for a rapid mining period, followed by complete blockchain disposal.
 Use parameters such as [ac_end](../installations/asset-chain-parameters.html#ac-end), [ac_reward](../installations/asset-chain-parameters.html#ac-reward), [ac_decay](../installations/asset-chain-parameters.html#ac-decay), and [ac_perc](../installations/asset-chain-parameters.html#ac-perc) for this effect.

-## Discover CC Smart Contracts
+## Discover Custom Consensus Modules

-Now you should be ready to head into smart contract territory.
+Now you should be ready to head into the territory for utilizing Komodo's built-in methods to customize your own consensus mechanism.

-Smart contracts on Komodo are a bit different (and if you ask us, a bit better too, but we're admittedly biased).
+Playing with your consensus mechanism is akin to creating what other blockchain platforms call a "smart contract."
+However, on Komodo, things are different.
+We would argue this method is better, but we admit we're biased.

-If you need to catch the general idea, read the section, [Smart Contract Overview](custom-consensus-overview.html).
+If you need to catch the general idea, read the section, [Custom Consensus Overview](custom-consensus-overview.html).

 First, you must create an asset chain that has the [ac_cc runtime parameter properly enabled](../installations/asset-chain-parameters.html#ac-cc).